VoxelForge/VoxelForge/README.md

 ### License of source code
 Author: Wuzzy (2015)

-This mod was forked from the “Better HUD” [hud] mod by BlockMen.
+Also: This mod was forked from the “Better HUD” [hud] mod by BlockMen.

+Translations:
+* German: Wuzzy
+* Portuguese: BrunoMine

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it